Members Of 1969 ‘Amazin’ Mets Come Together For Good Cause At Stew Leonard’s In Yonkers

 The year 1969 was important for many reasons.
 The Jets won the Super Bowl, the Knicks went on to win the NBA title, and the country was celebrating a man on the moon.
 There was the peace and love of Woodstock but also enduring political unrest.

 “It took all of our minds off of Vietnam and other things,” outfielder Cleon Jones said.
-“I could walk through New York and kids playing in the street saying, ‘I’m Tom Seaver,’ not Mickey Mantle, not Joe DiMaggio.
-This is the team that brought New York back together.”
+“I could walk through New York and I could see kids playing in the street saying, ‘I’m Tommie Agee I’m Tom Seaver.'”

 MORE: Mets To Rename Street Next To Citi Field After Tom Seaver